-Staff Finding 10: Relating to 27.070(A), the dock, ramp and pilings will be constructed with materials resistant to flood and water damage.
-The proposed dock is buoyant and floats on the surface of the river.
-As such, it will not modify flood storage or conveyance capacity.
-The only displacement of the floodway is represented by the five 12-inch diameter steel pilings that will be used to hold the structure in place.
-Per Condition of Approval 2, the applicant's engineer must certify that the pilings are designed to meet 27.090(B).
-The river's conveyance capacity and design flood elevations will not be affected.
+Staff Finding 8: Relating to 27.070(A), the proposed dock is buoyant and floats on the surface of the river.
+Therefore, it will not modify flood storage or conveyance capacity.
+The only displacement of the floodway is represented by the three 12-inch diameter steel pilings that will be used to hold the structure in place.
+Per Condition of Approval 1, the applicant's engineer must certify that the pilings are designed to meet 27.090(B) and that the river's conveyance capacity and design flood elevations will not be affected.
 This criterion is met by condition.